 Chapter 11.
 Traces, Spans, and Structured Events¶

-1. Why Ordinary Logs Are Almost Never Enough for an Agent System¶
+2. Why Ordinary Logs Are Almost Never Enough¶

-When a system is simple, a set of application logs and a few metrics can be enough.
+When a system is simple, flat logs and a few metrics can be enough.
 But an agent system is almost always more complicated:

 - one user request turns into a multi-step run;